LimpidTech/kohana-skins/README.md

 ## What is this?

-This is a small application that I use which extends the default Kohana View system to support templat skinning.
+This is a small application that I use which extends the default Kohana View system to support view skinning.
 When used in tandem with kohana-resources, it allows web sites to be fully reskinned without changing any URLs in the original site.

 ## Getting started